DorianSafaa/Amazon_Vine_Analysis/README.md

 ## Summary

 The percentage of the 5 stars reviews for Vine members is 44% and 47% for the non-Vine members.
 Considering that the percentages are close, we can conclude that there is no bias in the reviews.
 The majority of the members who gave the product 5 stars were honest in their reviews.
-Additionally, we can conduct a two-sample t-test to confirm whether the percentages of 5 stars reviews from Vine and non-Vine members are equal.
+Additionally, we can conduct a statistical test to confirm whether the percentages of 5 stars reviews from Vine and non-Vine members are equal.
+The test statistic for testing the difference in two population proportions is the z test. the result of the test will help us in conforming whether there are any positive bias in the Vine reviews.